Nuralyio/shared-java-library/README.md

 - **Client Usage**: See `nuraly-permissions-client/README.md`
 - **Server Setup**: See `nuraly-permissions-server/README.md`
 - **API Documentation**: Available at `/q/swagger-ui` when running server

+## 🆕 What's New

+### Latest Enhancements (v1.0.0-SNAPSHOT)

+- **🎯 Context-Aware Methods**: New overloaded methods automatically extract user and tenant from X-USER request headers
+- **🔧 Flexible API**: Choose between explicit parameters or context-aware methods based on your use case
+- **📋 Enhanced Resource Discovery**: Get accessible resource IDs efficiently for UI building
+- **🔄 Backward Compatibility**: All existing code continues to work unchanged
+- **🔒 Improved Security**: Reduced risk of passing wrong user context in REST endpoints
+- **📖 Complete Model Synchronization**: Client response models now match server/database fields exactly

+**Migration Guide:**
+- No breaking changes - all existing code continues to work
+- New context-aware methods are optional - use them where they make sense (e.g., REST endpoints)
+- Original explicit parameter methods remain available for programmatic use cases

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.